 Hard or semi-hard cheeses like cheddar do not freeze well however.
 The texture breaks down and you get a crumbly or crystalized cheese.

-Video Tutorial on a Low Carb Cheese Plate Paired with Chutneys
+Video Tutorial on a Low Carb Cheese Board Paired with Chutneys

 Although I am not currently taking clients for diet & health coaching, I have been a coach for many years with the online service called coach.me.
 It is a great platform for all kinds of coaching – anything from specific diets, writing a blog, getting up early, or getting rid of that pesky procrastination.